-3.40 This policy establishes design principles for development in the Conservation Area derived from Hart District Council's North Warnborough Conservation Area Character Appraisal and Management Proposals (NWCACAMP) of 2009.
+3.41 This policy establishes design principles for development in the Conservation Area derived from Hart District Council's Odiham and North Warnborough Conservation Area Appraisal (ONWCAA) adopted November 2022.
 This document defines the character of the Area and provides an important source of evidence that should inform the design rationale of new development in the Conservation Area or its setting.
 This policy uses the existing historic environment evidence base to incorporate the guidance from the NWCACAMP to provide locally distinctive policies that supplement national and local policy.

-3.41 The North Warnborough Conservation Area was first designated by Hart District Council in 1978 and was reviewed and extended in 1992.
-The introduction to the 2009 character appraisal says: "North Warnborough is an attractive, very linear village, loosely arranged along the line of the River Whitewater which shaped its development ...
+3.42 The North Warnborough Conservation Area was first designated by Hart District Council in 1978 and was reviewed and extended in 1992 and in 2022, with a briefer and combined edition.
+The introduction to the 2009 character appraisal (which is still appropriate) says: "North Warnborough is an attractive, very linear village, loosely arranged along the line of the River Whitewater which shaped its development ...
 The Conservation Area is large and encompasses both buildings and extensive areas of open land...".

-3.42 In 2008, Hart District Council adopted the Odiham Village Design Statement, which covers the entire Parish of Odiham, thus including North Warnborough.
+3.43 In 2008, Hart District Council adopted the Odiham Village Design Statement, which covers the entire Parish of Odiham, thus including North Warnborough.
 This provides further useful and detailed character and design analysis, and should be used as an additional resource to inform proposals for development in the Conservation Area.

-3.43 In this policy, "heritage assets" include designated and non-designated assets, such as locally listed and positive buildings as identified in the NWCACAMP and on the Townscape Appraisal map (Plan E below).
+3.44 In this policy, "heritage assets" include designated and non-designated assets, such as locally listed and positive buildings as identified in the ONWCAA and on the Townscape Appraisal map (Plan Ebelow).